jnixy/website/content/courses/crcj9130/_index.md

   crcj9130:
     name: Overview
     weight: 1
-summary: This course covers a variety of topics that are fundamental to understandign American policing in the 21st Century.
+summary: This course covers a variety of topics that are fundamental to understanding American policing in the 21st Century.
 title: CRCJ 9130 - Advanced Research on Policing
 toc: true
 type: docs